aejessen/MICB475_Group5/README.md

 - Discuss the logistic regression results
   - Best way to visualize these?
 Forest plot?
 - Discuss doing the revisions for the proposal
+- Discuss approach for manuscript (how we want to move through the sections, which sections should be done first->last, who wants to do what)